History Vision (Subject Lead: Miss C. Vernon)

-- Enable children to gain an understanding of the past, with relation to themselves, their families, their local communities and the wider world, as appropriate to age, ability and aptitude.
+- Enable children to gain an understanding of the past, with relation to themselves, their families, their local communities and the wider world, as appropriate to age and ability.

-We welcome you to review the Intent and Implementation documents to see how the History curriculum is put into practice.
+We welcome you to review the Curriculum and Pedagogy documents to see how the History curriculum is put into practice.